 "I can see the significance of the word name Doctor Providential, but what does that have to do with the number of the name of the beast?"

 "There's a theory that the number 666 is indicative of man himself.
 That is, that 6 is the number of a man.
 If this proves to be so, which I believe it does in this case, then 666, being three numbers, three being the number of perfection or completeness, from which we derive the Trinity amongst other things like body, soul and spirit, and wind rain and fire, then 666 may well be the perfect man, that is, as best a man can be without a soul, that is, the Spirit of God.
 I think, and mind you, this is only my own speculation, the three sixes stand for man being created on the sixth day, there being six thousand years of man as we know it, a day being a thousand years, and six coming just short of seven, which is the number of perfection.
-Man, at his best will fall short, that is, he will miss the mark.
+Man, at his best will fall short, that is, he will miss the mark, just as did Adam in the beginning.
 Most people don't even approach the firing line.
 And far too many of those who do, believe that they are exempted from having to fire their weapon."

 "I must say Doctor Providential, you have some, shall I say, oddball theories."